 - Gather all the ingredients.

-To Make Miso Soymilk Sauce/Soup
+To Make the Miso Soy Milk Sauce/Soup

-- In a measuring cup, combine ½ cup soy milk, 2 tsp miso, and 1 tsp soy sauce, and mix all together.
-If you want to make it into a "soup pasta" (see my blog post), double the amount of these ingredients.
+- In a measuring cup, combine ½ cup unsweetened soy milk, 2 tsp miso, and 1 tsp soy sauce, and mix it all together.
+If you want to make it into a “soup pasta“ (see my blog post), double the amount of these ingredients.

-To Prepare Pasta Ingredients
+To Prepare the Pasta Ingredients

-To Cook Spaghetti
+To Cook the Spaghetti

 - Start boiling 4 quarts (16 cups, 3.8 L) water in a large pot (I used a 4.5 QT Dutch oven).
-Once boiling, add 1 ½ Tbsp salt and spaghetti.
+Once boiling, add 1½ Tbsp Diamond Crystal kosher salt and 7 oz spaghetti.

 - Stir to make sure spaghetti doesn’t stick to each other.
 Tip: I usually reduce the cooking time by 1 minute if I have to continue cooking the pasta afterward.
 Drain if you finish cooking the spaghetti first, but you should be able to cook the rest of the ingredients in 10 minutes while spaghetti is being cooked.

-To Cook Pasta
+To Cook the Creamy Miso Pasta

-- By this time, your spaghetti should be done (otherwise, turn off the heat and wait for spaghetti to finish cooking).
+- By this time, your spaghetti should be done (otherwise, turn off the heat and wait for the spaghetti to finish cooking).
 Pick up the noodles with a pair of tongs (or you can quickly drain in the sink) and add to the pan.
 Increase the heat to medium and toss the spaghetti to mix all together.